StrangerDeer/cpp-space-invader/README.md

 ## Usage

 Controls:
-* Arrow keys for the movement
+* Arrow keys or WASD for the movement
 * Space to shoot
 <br>
 <br>